yiisoft/translator-extractor/README.md

 php yii translator/extract /path/to/your/project
 ```

-**Notice:** By default extractor has `vendor` directory in the application directory excludede.
+**Notice:** By default extractor has `vendor` directory in the application directory excluded.
 To include it you can specify empty value for `except`:
 ```shell
 php yii translator/extract /path/to/your/project --except=''
 ```